espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 # Debugging

 This tutorial will show the user how to debug ESP-IDF projects using the Visual Studio Code extension for ESP-IDF.
-If the user hasn't configured the extension as explained in [Install tutorial](./install.md) please refer to do so first.
+If the user hasn't configured the extension as explained in [Install tutorial](./install.md) please do it first.

+> **NOTE:** If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

 1. Configure, build and flash your project as explained in [Basic use tutorial](./basic_use.md).
 2. Set the proper values for openOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
 You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire the By default, when you used **ESP-IDF: Set Espressif device target** the following files are set:

-3. Choosing esp32 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32.cfg"]
+- Choosing esp32 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32.cfg"]
-4. Choosing esp32s2 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s2.cfg"]
+- Choosing esp32s2 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s2.cfg"]
-5. Choosing esp32s3 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s3.cfg"]
+- Choosing esp32s3 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s3.cfg"]
-6. Choosing esp32c3 as IDF_TARGET will set to `idf.openOCDConfigs` to ["board/esp32c3-builtin.cfg"] if using built-in usb jtag or ["board/esp32c3-ftdi.cfg"] if using ESP-PROG-JTAG.
+- Choosing esp32c3 as IDF_TARGET will set to `idf.openOCDConfigs` to ["board/esp32c3-builtin.cfg"] if using built-in usb jtag or ["board/esp32c3-ftdi.cfg"] if using ESP-PROG-JTAG.

+> **NOTE:** Please take a look at [Configuring of OpenOCD for specific target](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/jtag-debugging/tips-and-quirks.html#configuration-of-openocd-for-specific-target) for more information about these configuration files.

-7. With the blink example folder open in your visual studio code window, press F5.
+3. With the blink example folder open in your visual studio code window, press F5.

 Several steps will be automatically done for you but explained for clarity.
 You can skip to step 6 to continue the debug tutorial part.